 Education Classes, Seminars & Webinars

 Summit works with community organizations, schools and workplaces to provide financial education.
 In addition, our branch locations hold seminars on a variety of topics, including but not limited to: first time home buying, managing and building budgets, understanding credit, and protecting your identity.
 We also offer a number of live webinars throughout the year on financially empowering topics.
-In 2019, we delivered 198 live, free financial education programs open to the public, reaching more than 14,900 people!
+In 2022, we delivered 330 live, free financial education reaching more than 45,000 people.

 Check out our upcoming Summit events

 Visit Money Smarts for hand tools and financial resources